bios62/notechws/README.md

 Material for Cegal workshop 15.02.2024

-The aim for the workshop is to build a Mobile APEX application that consumes sensor data, and based on the sensor data applies Machine Learning to create a prediction
+The aim for the workshop is to build a Mobile APEX application that consumes sensor data, and based on the sensor data applies Machine Learning to create a prediction.

 The prediction will be visualized in APEX